Center for the Advancement of Well-Being

 Book Discussion Groups for Faculty and Staff

-Faculty/staff small-group book discussion groups are designed to foster conversation around social connection, loneliness, sense of belonging, and other topics related to social well-being.
+Faculty/staff small-group book discussion groups are designed to foster conversation around social connection, loneliness, sense of belonging, and other well-being topics.

-Join us this spring as we read The Other Significant Others: Reimagining Life with Friendship at the Center by Rhaina Cohen.
-A free copy of the book will be provided to read after you register.
+Join us this spring as we read Project UnLonely: Healing Our Crisis of Disconnection by Jeremy Nobel, MD, MPH.
+A free copy of the book will be provided upon registration.

 Past Book Discussions